ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 AFL uses a technique called "coverage-guided fuzzing," which means that it tracks the code coverage achieved during the fuzzing process.
 It starts with an initial set of input files and then mutates and manipulates them to generate a large number of test cases.
 AFL uses feedback from the coverage information to prioritize inputs that explore new and previously untested program paths.
-You will learn more about "coverage-guided fuzzing" in the later part of this exercise.

 In the following task, you will be using [American Fuzzy Lop (AFL)](http://lcamtuf.coredump.cx/afl/) to fuzz test a program called UnRTF.
 UnRTF is a tool that can be used to convert *.rtf* files to *HTML*, *LaTeX* etc.

 AFL is already installed in the provided Arch Linux virtual machine and the target program's source code is included in this repository ([unrtf0.21.5.tar.xz](misc/unrtf-0.21.5.tar.xz)).
 AFL needs to be installed if your provided virtual machine does not have it.

-When the source code is available, you should instrument the program by using AFL's own wrappers that work as drop-in replacements for **gcc** and **clang** (NOTE: afl-gcc might not work properly in all systems, but it works with the provided Kali Linux vm).
+When the source code is available, you should instrument the program by using AFL's own wrappers that work as drop-in replacements for **gcc** and **clang** (NOTE: afl-gcc might not work properly in all systems, but it works with the provided Linux vm).

-Note: AFL provides its own modified versions of the gcc and clang compilers, which are called "afl-gcc" and "afl-clang" respectively.
+__Note:__ AFL provides its own modified versions of the gcc and clang compilers, which are called "afl-gcc" and "afl-clang" respectively.
 These wrappers serve as drop-in replacements for the regular compilers and are specifically tailored to work with AFL's instrumentation and fuzzing techniques.

 So, here's what you need to do:

 1. **Extract** the source code package ([unrtf0.21.5.tar.xz](misc/unrtf-0.21.5.tar.xz)) and ```cd``` your way to the extracted directory.

-Note: Be careful on file paths.
+__Note:__ Be careful on file paths.
 Keep in mind that unrtf file is actually unrtf-0.21.5.

 2. **Configure** it to use AFL's wrappers:
     ```shell